nogueraresearchgroup/iFerment/README.md

-# iChainElongateSugars
+# iFerment

-**iChainElongateSugars** is a single-cell metabolic model for a general bacterium capable of sugar chain-elongation.
+*iFerment** is a single-cell metabolic model encompassing all fermentation lifestyles.
 It is an amended version of Matthew Scarborough’s unpublished iFerment181 model, which includes biomass growth, for which all vestiges remain, but may be disabled via commenting out the code.

 ### Dependencies: